xoseperez/basicstation-docker/README.md

 ### Get the EUI of the LoRa Gateway

-The LoRa gateways are manufactured with a unique 64 bits (8 bytes) identifier, called EUI, which can be used to register the gateway on the LoRaWAN Network Server.
-To get the EUI from your board it’s important to know the Ethernet MAC address of it (this is not going to work if your device does not have Ethernet port).
-The ```EUI``` will be the Ethernet mac address (6 bytes), which is unique, expanded with 2 more bytes (FFFE).
-This is a standard way to increment the MAC address from 6 to 8 bytes.
+LoRa gateways are manufactured with a unique 64 bits (8 bytes) identifier, called EUI, which can be used to register the gateway on the LoRaWAN Network Server.
+You can check the gateway EUI (and other data) by inspecting the service logs or running the command below while the container is up:

-If using docker directly you can get the EUI for the gateway by running:

 ```
 docker run -it --network host --rm xoseperez/basicstation:latest ./get_eui.sh